v-cakoll/docs.it-it/docs/visual-basic/language-reference/operators/assignment-operator.md

 ms.locfileid: "74350195"
 ---
 # <a name="-operator-visual-basic"></a>Operatore = (Visual Basic)
-Assigns a value to a variable or property.
+Assegna un valore a una variabile o a una proprietà.

 ## <a name="syntax"></a>Sintassi